webbedfeet/FrederickKokikai/_posts/2000-01-02-instructors.md

 ---
 # Instructors

-**Abhijit Dasgupta** is a fourth degree black belt in Kokikai Aikido, a certified instructor and a direct student of Sensei Maruyama, founder of Kokikai Aikido.
+**Abhijit Dasgupta** is a fourth degree black belt and certified instructor in Kokikai Aikido,  and a direct student of Sensei Maruyama, founder of Kokikai Aikido.
 He has been
 practicing aikido since 1994, starting when he was in graduate school at the University of Washington.
 He spent 6 years at Aikido Kokikai Seattle under Sensei Jonathan Bannister.
 Since then, Abhijit was a member of [Ellicott City Aikido](http://www.ellicottcityaikido.com) with Sensei Brian Kantsiper, then Aikido Kokikai of South New Jersey with Sensei Dennis Embert